The Drifting Classroom: Plot

 Sixth grader Sho Takamatsu travels to school after a bitter argument with his mother Emiko.
+Meanwhile, a burglar breaks into the school to steal money.
 While in class, a tremor shakes the facility, and the school is transported to an otherworldly wasteland.
 Yu, a three-year-old boy who was caught in the tremor, shows Sho a memorial buried in the dust commemorating the disappearance of their school.
 It transpires that the school has traveled through time to a post-apocalyptic future ravaged by environmental disasters.

-As the hopelessness of their situation becomes clear, many of the adults descend into insanity.
-Lunchroom worker Sekiya hoards the school's food and immolates the teachers who attempt to stop him, while teacher Wakahara murders his colleagues and several students before being killed by Sho in self-defense.
-With the adults dead, Sho and his companions attempt to lead the children as a quasi-government.
+As the hopelessness of their situation becomes clear, most of the adults descend into insanity.
+Delivery man Sekiya hoards the school's food and immolates the teachers who attempt to stop him, but is then subdued by Sho’s class.
+Meanwhile, teacher Wakahara murders his colleagues and several students before being killed by Sho in self-defense.
+With all adults except Sekiya dead, Sho and his companions attempt to lead the children as a quasi-government.
 Nishi, a telepathic student who is able to communicate with individuals in the past, is able to contact Emiko, who prepares objects in her own time to assist the children in their future.

-The stranded children face many threats in their fight for survival, including hostile megafauna, a deadly plague, food and water shortages, delinquents who sow dissension, and creeping madness.
+The stranded children face many threats in their fight for survival, including hostile megafauna, a deadly plague, food and water shortages, delinquents who sow dissension, and creeping madness, as well as sadistic schemings by Sekiya, whose mental faculties gradually deteriorate.

+Eventually, the remaining semi-feral children come back to their senses after Otomo, a high-achieving student who is jealous of Sho, admits that he had planted dynamite in the school the night before the tremor, which had probably caused their temporal displacement, and apologizes for his behavior.
+The burglar who was caught in the explosion survived, but fragments of his body, including his arm and much of his brain, were displaced in time along with the school, remaining alive and telepathically connected to the burglar.

 Nishi ultimately falls into a coma, though the children are able to use her powers one final time to send Yu back into the past.
-Yu promises that he will try to avert the events that have led to their future, and delivers Sho's journal to Emiko.
+Sekiya appears one last time intent on spoiling the children’s plan, but the burglar’s displaced arm kills him.
+Yu promises that he will try to avert the events that have led to their post-apocalyptic future, and delivers Sho's journal to Emiko upon returning to the present.
+Emiko then dedicates her future to building an artificial satellite that will orbit the Earth with supplies necessary to start a settlement.
+Just as Yu is sent back to his time, Emiko’s satellite lands back on the barren Earth, providing Sho and the remaining children resources needed to survive.
 The children remaining in the future vow to rebuild the world from the ashes of the past.